Javadyakuza/TIP3-Docs/Deployments/Internal/TokenWallet.md

         publicKey: await extractPubkey(provider, providerAddress),
       });

-    if (deployWalletRes.aborted) {
+    // Throwing an error if the transaction was aborted if (deployWalletRes.aborted) {
       throw new Error(
         `Transaction aborted ! ${(deployWalletRes.exitCode, deployWalletRes.resultCode)}`
       );
     }
-    // Checking if the user already doesn't have the any wallet of that token root

-    tokenWalletData = (await MultiWalletContract.methods.wallets().call()).wallets.map(item => {
+    // Fetching the new wallet data from the multi wallet contract and check if its deployed successfully or not tokenWalletData = (await MultiWalletContract.methods.wallets().call()).wallets.map(item => {
       if (item[0].toString() == tokenRootContract.address.toString()) {
         return item[1];